spotify/lingon/README.md

 * Use Gulp plugins as Sprockets-like file processors
 * Built in http server (rebuilds files on browser refresh, no flaky fs watch).
 * Out of the box support for: less and ejs
-* No DSL, the lingon.js file is JavaScript

-## How is it different from Gulp, Grunt, X?
+## How is it different from Make, Gulp, Grunt, X?

 Lingon favors convention over configuration.
-For example, Grunt & Gulp provides powerful API's for building very customized build scripts.
+For example, Grunt & Gulp provide powerful API's for building very customized build scripts.
 This requires you to write a bit of code everytime you want your build system to do something new.
 Each step in the build pipeline is carefully orchestrated so every project becomes special.
 This means there's a lot of copy-pasta going on when starting something new.

 Lingon is inspired by Sprockets and uses a convention approach: A set of simple rules are used to determine what files to build, how to build them and where to put them.
 Files are processed based on their filename extensions.